- Faculty and Staff Guide

 The Dean of Students Office and Student Assistance Services strives to ensure a positive relationship with students' family members.

-In Student Assistance and Outreach, we understand that families today are more involved in the lives of students.
+In Student Assistance, we understand that families today are more involved in the lives of students.
 We want to provide support and resources that respect students' rights while assisting you as a family member of an ISU student.
 Although we are limited by the type of information we can provide to you without your student's consent, we are always willing to listen to your concerns and develop an action plan so student can successfully navigate the adventures at Iowa State.

 Stay Informed and Involved